 13:10

-Topic Provided "Establishment and Creation of a Support Organization for Students with Disabilities"
+Topic Presentation “Establishment and Framework Creation of a Support Organization for Students with Disabilities”

 ≪ content≫

-With the enforcement of the Act on the Elimination of Discrimination against Persons with Disabilities in April 28, the establishment of a system to support students with disabilities has become an issue for many universities.
-This time, we will have support personnel from two universities (national and private) that have established support systems over the past few years come and provide topics about the current situation and issues.
+With the enactment of the Act on the Elimination of Discrimination against Persons with Disabilities in April 2018, the development of a system to support students with disabilities has become an issue for many universities.
+This time, support staff from two universities (national and private) that have developed support systems over the past few years will come and talk about the current situation and issues.

 13:40